Cited Text Spans for Citation Text Generation: Introduction

-Intuitively, the \textit{cited text span} (CTS), the span of the cited paper that the gold citation refers to, should be a better alternative to the abstract for grounding a citation.
-Unfortunately, CTS information is difficult to obtain.
-Existing manually annotated CTS datasets \cite{jaidka2018insights, jaidka2019cl, aburaed-etal-2020-multi} suffer from two key issues: annotation is extremely labor-intensive, even for domain experts, so the datasets are small; and inter-annotator agreement is relatively low (Cohen's $\kappa$ of 0.16--0.52).
-Further, automatic CTS retrieval systems trained on these datasets give low performance (F1 < 0.2) and also use the gold citation text as input, making them inapplicable in a citation generation setting.
+Intuitively, the \textit{cited text span} (CTS), the specific span of the cited paper that the gold citation refers to, should be a better alternative to the abstract for grounding a citation.
+Unfortunately, CTS labels are difficult to obtain.
+Existing manually-annotated CTS datasets \cite{jaidka2018insights, jaidka2019cl, aburaed-etal-2020-multi} suffer from two key issues: annotation is extremely labor-intensive, even for domain experts, so the datasets are small; and inter-annotator agreement is relatively low (Cohen's $\kappa$ of 0.16$\sim$0.52).
+Further, automatic CTS retrieval systems trained on these datasets give low performance (F1$<$0.2) and also use the gold citation text as input, making them inapplicable in a citation generation setting.
 Given these obstacles, CTS-based citation text generation is under-explored.

 In this work, we study scalable CTS retrieval for citation text generation without expensive manual annotations.
-Our main contributions are as follows: \begin{itemize}[noitemsep,nolistsep] \item We argue that CTS retrieval is an important and under-explored subtask of citation text generation.
-We demonstrate that citation texts generated using CTS are significantly more accurate and faithful than with the existing approach of using the cited paper abstract. \item Because existing human-annotated CTS datasets are too small to train an effective CTS retrieval system, we show that ROUGE-based CTS labeling achieves sufficiently good performance to substitute for expensive human annotations.
+Our main contributions are as follows: \begin{itemize} \item We argue that CTS retrieval is an important and under-explored subtask of citation text generation.
+We demonstrate that citation texts generated using CTS are significantly more accurate and faithful than those using the existing approach of cited paper abstracts. \item Because existing human-annotated CTS datasets are too small to train an effective CTS retrieval system, we show that distant CTS labeling achieves sufficiently good performance to substitute for expensive human annotations.
 Using this method, we create a large-scale, distantly-labeled CTS dataset. \item We argue that existing CTS retrieval systems are inappropriate for the citation generation task because they use the gold citation text as the retrieval query.
-Instead, we propose a simple, human-in-the-loop, keyword-based CTS retrieval method that makes generating citations grounded in the full text of the cited paper full text both promising and practical\footnote{Code, model, and data will be released upon acceptance.}. \end{itemize}
+Instead, we propose a simple, human-in-the-loop, keyword-based CTS retrieval method that makes generating citations grounded in the full text of the cited paper both promising and practical\footnote{\url{https://github.com/jacklxc/CTS4CitationTextGeneration}}. \end{itemize}